The Opposite of A.I.

 Wisdom Bottled Right from the Source

-In retrospect, it may be true that not everything that has sprung from the Internet has been completely positive.
-There are social, economic, and ethical ramifications that we may never resolve.
-There’s “short form video”, internet addiction, social comparison, and the vexing slang terms “based” and “bae.”
-Comments were a bad idea.
-If we’re starting over with A.I., we should not allow comments.
+Not everything from the Internet has been positive.
+There’s “short form video”, porn addiction, social comparison, and the vexing slang terms “based” and “bae.”

-If you were “disrupted” by the internet, if you worked in a book store or a travel agency, you probably see this differently.
-I can appreciate that.
-A.I. will change the world significantly, as much and as quickly as the internet, PCs, and smartphones did — maybe more, maybe even faster.
+If your own business was “disrupted” by a giant internet company like Amazon or Uber, if you worked in a book store or a travel agency, you might see all a bit differently.
+I have no doubt that A.I. will change the world significantly, as much and as quickly as the internet, PCs, and smartphones did — maybe more, maybe even faster.

 But are we really on the verge of eliminating millions of jobs overnight?

 Predicting massive job loss from A.I. is like standing in 2005, looking at a smartphone, and saying “bye bye taxis.”
 Even if you’re right, you’re wrong.
-And irrelevant, and annoying.
+Also irrelevant, and annoying.
+The predictions themselves are a fool’s errand.

 The transistor, personal computer, and digital photography all eliminated earlier fields and replaced them with vastly larger industries.
-Their impact on our lives, our behavior, and the trade in our marketplaces was much greater than the impact measured on individual people, their professions, or careers.
-Counting the job losses associated with those disruptions would be a meaningless exercise.
+Their impact on our lives, our behavior, and the trade in our marketplaces was much greater than the impact measured on individual people, professions, or careers.

-Another item of housekeeping.
-I’d like to address people who are taking so much pleasure writing and commenting on the impact of A.I. on the workforce of the future.
+To those of you who are taking so much pleasure writing and commenting on the impact of A.I. on the workforce of the future, I ask for some grace.
 My friends, there is something I’d like you to read, and it’s called “the room.”
-Is now the right moment to gleefully predict the loss of jobs, because of something you just discovered on the internet?
+Is now the right moment for you to gleefully predict the loss of our jobs, because of something you just discovered on the internet?

-Thousands of people — designers, writers, models — have lives and families that they’re already pretty worried about.
-Maybe your insights would be more welcome on a topic on which you are better-informed.
-If you want to shout desperately into the void about something mysterious and ephemeral in hopes it will become successful, God gave you Bitcoin.
+I propose that your insights would be more welcome on a topic on which you are better-informed.
+If you want to shout desperately into the void about something you don’t understand, stick to Bitcoin.

 Then I remember the horse.

-Designers are also people who are more than the output of their work.
-They, too, ask questions: what’s this for, who are the customers, how do we want them to think or feel?
-What kinds of things do they use and like or hate today?
+Designers are are more than their output.
+They also ask questions: what’s this for, who are the customers, how do we want them to think or feel?
 Hey, what the fuck font is this?
 Can I use your Spotify login?

-In his remarkable article on ChatGPT, Stephen Wolfram describes how it generates convincing text that feels very human.
-The compositions it generates are linguistically cogent, convincingly authentic, and lure us to imagine an intelligent author.
+In his remarkable article on ChatGPT, Stephen Wolfram describes how it generates convincing text that feels very human and lures us to imagine an intelligent author.

-Wolfram shatters the illusion by dissecting what the A.I. knows before it starts, and how it thinks as it works.
+Wolfram then shatters that illusion by dissecting what the A.I. knows as it starts, and how it thinks as it works.

 He comes suddenly to this realization — something that every writer, in some sense, already knows: it’s much easier to write an essay than it is to decide what it’s about.